Hediste diversicolor: Biology

 Examination of the contents of the gut shows that Hediste diversicolor is a predator and generalist scavenger, able to adapt its diet to whatever is currently available.
 It spins a mucus net at the entrance of its burrow in which it traps phytoplankton, zooplankton, diatoms, bacteria and other small particles.
 It creates a water current through its tube by writhing about inside to draw particles through the net.
 Periodically it rolls the net up and swallows it before spinning another.
 When the availability of suitably-sized food particles is low it emerges from its burrow and hunts for small invertebrates, seizing them with its strong jaws.
 It also eats detritus and even animal faeces.
 They also draw, otherwise not edible, cordgrass seeds into their burrows and let them sprout to produce high-quality food, one of the rare examples of “gardening” by animals.

-The sexes are separate in Hediste diversicolor, and the number of females heavily outweigh the number of males.
+The sexes are separate in Hediste diversicolor, and females heavily outnumber the males.
 As the breeding season approaches, the males, which were previously indistinguishable from the females, turn bright green.
 At the same time, the females turn a duller dark green on the dorsal surface with their earlier orange-brown pigmentation still showing through.
 Eggs develop within the female's body cavity.
 Histolysis then occurs and the body wall becomes brittle and eventually bursts, liberating the eggs into the burrow.

 Synchronized spawning takes place in early spring, usually at the time of the new or full moon when the water has warmed up after the winter and attained a temperature above 6 °C. The timing of this event varies throughout the worm's range and more southern populations mature at a year of age while more northerly ones may be three years old before they breed.
 The male seems to be attracted to a burrow occupied by a female by the release of a pheromone into the water.
 He crawls across the seabed and liberates sperm into the water just outside the entrance of the female's burrow.
 The sperm is drawn into the tube by the water current that the female creates by undulating her body.
 Here fertilisation takes place and the larvae are brooded for ten to fourteen days.
 Both males and females die after spawning.